Elvis-aws/Dev-Assoc-AWS/10-CONTENT DELIVERY/Cloud Front/cloudFront.md

 # Amazon CloudFront
 - Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment
+- To distribute content using CloudFront you need to create a CloudFront Distribution
-# Here are some of the important features:
+# Important features:
-- Serve users from nearest edge location (based on user location)
+- Serve users from the nearest edge location (based on user location)
 - Source content can be from S3, EC2, ELB and External Websites
 - If content is not available at the edge location, it is retrieved from the origin server and cached
 - No minimum usage commitment
-- Provides features to protect your private content
-# Important Use Cases for Amazon CloudFront include:
+# Use Cases:
 - Static web apps.
-Audio, video and software downloads.
-Dynamic web apps
+Audio, video and software downloads
+- Dynamic web apps
 - Support media streaming with HTTP and RTMP
-# Amazon CloudFront Integrates with
+# Amazon CloudFront Integrates with:
 - AWS Shield to protect from DDoS attacks
 - AWS Web Application Firewall (WAF) to protect from SQL injection, cross-site scripting, etc
-# Here are the Cost Benefits for Amazon CloudFront:
+# Cost Benefits:
 - Zero cost for data transfer between S3 and CloudFront
 - Reduce compute workload for your EC2 instances
-# Amazon CloudFront Distribution
-- To distribute content using CloudFront you need to create a CloudFront Distribution
-# Here are some of the important configuration options:
+# Important configuration options:
 - DNS domain name - example abc.cloudfront.com
 - Origins - Where do you get content from?
 S3, EC2, ELB, External Website
 - Cache-Control